-The typical small business just doesn’t seem to have the means to hire the team they need to bring in the business.
-This is a big problem that typically forces the small business owner to try to go it alone… becoming the so-called “Chief Cook & Bottle-Washer”.
+The typical small business doesn’t have the means to hire the team they need to bring in the business.
+This is a big problem that typically forces the small business owner to try to go it alone, becoming the so-called “Chief Cook & Bottle-Washer.”

-Now where there’s a will, there’s a way and there are ways around this dilemma.
-One way which we’ll discuss here is to empower your website to become a virtual salesperson.
+Now where there’s a will, there’s a way, and there are ways around this dilemma.
+We’ll discuss here how to empower your website to become a virtual salesperson.
 How?
-Well here are 5 tips to transform your website into your best salesperson!
+Here are five tips to transform your website into your best salesperson!

 ① Provide Lead Generation

-It’s simple… Everyone loves free stuff.
+It’s simple.
+Everyone loves free stuff.
 So the idea here is to offer something for free on your website that your ideal prospect would love to get their hands on.
-In exchange, all you ask for is their contact information and the right to market to them going forward.
-Essentially you are dangling a carrot in front of them… a carrot in the form of a free special report, a free newsletter, a free eBook, free tips and tricks, free discount coupon, or a free whatever.
+All you ask for is their contact information and the right to market to them going forward.
+So essentially, you are dangling a carrot in front of them, a carrot in the form of a free special report, a free newsletter, a free eBook, tips and tricks, a free discount coupon, or a free whatever.

-Keep in mind, you should be trying to build or solidify a relationship here with your prospects, not sell them; so this free giveaway must be value driven not sales pitch driven.
+Remember that you should be trying to build or solidify a relationship with your prospects, not sell them, so this free giveaway must be value-driven, not sales pitch-driven.

 ② Establish or Further Your Credibility and Brand